 The modular design allows the battery pack to move easily from car to car or hybrid to EV.

-Though the Modular Plug In Battery System was designed for the Toyota Prius, it also fits many other hybrids including the Toyota Camry, Ford Escape, and even some Honda and Lexus hybrids.
+Though the Modular Plug-In Battery System was designed for the Toyota Prius, it also fits many other hybrids including the Toyota Camry, Ford Escape, and even some Honda and Lexus hybrids.

 It's not out of the realm of possibility to routinely get over 100 mph.
-According to test results provided by Plug-In Supply, a 2009 Prius with a 10 KW PHEV system achieved 270 mpg city and 568 mph highway.
+According to test results provided by Plug-In Supply, a 2009 Prius with a 10 KW PHEV system achieved 270 mpg city and 568 mpg highway.
 While these numbers might be hard to reach, it's entirely realistic for you to get triple your normal gas mileage.

 Each 4 KW battery pack weighs 47 lbs.

 Battery packs are available from 3.3 KW to 4 KW, providing ranges from 15 miles to 50 miles.
 When it comes to ordering, Plug-In Supply gives you two options: either ready to install or a DIY package where you put it together yourself.
-The DIY package is cheaper, and it also gives you a chance to better understand how the system works, but the ready to install option is a good choice as well.
+The DIY package is cheaper, and it also gives you a chance to better understand how the system works, but the ready-to-install option is a good choice as well.

 Charging takes 1 hour per kWh with a 120 VAC and 30 minutes per kWh when hooked up to 240v.
 Check here for prices, charging times, and ranges for each system available.

-Features of the Modular Plug-In Battery
+Features Of The Modular Plug-In Battery

 The modular design allows for easy charging.